Camilla Reunites With Prince Charles After 14 Days of Isolation

-Camilla, the Duchess of Cornwall, Reunites With Prince Charles After 14 Days of Isolation in Scotland
+Camilla, Duchess of Cornwall, Reunites With Prince Charles After 14 Days of Isolation in Scotland

 Camilla, the Duchess of Cornwall, is back to work!
 The 72-year-old wife of Prince Charles is officially out of self-isolation in their Scottish estate and back to work, ET has learned.